 How to Create New and Unique Amazon ASINs: Using GTINs, UPCs, ISBNS, and EANs

 To create a new ASIN, Amazon provides an “Add a Product” tool.
 If your item already exists, you’ll match the correct ASIN.
 If it’s a new product, then you’ll create a new ASIN.
 Once your product page is up, then you can sell your items.

 If you’re creating a new ASIN, you’ll need to know your product’s GTINs, or Global Trade Item Numbers.
 The most common GTINs used are UPCs, ISBNs, and EANs.
-These types of product codes are generally found near the bar code on the product package of your product.
+These types of product codes are generally found near the barcode on the package of your product.
 Amazon uses these universal product identifiers to create and match their own unique ASIN codes.

 - ISBN (International Standard Book Number): 10 digits or 13 digits

 - EAN (European Article Number): 13 digits